vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEItem.class/README.md

 an Earley item or state. like a LR(0) item.

-start: the item set where the recognition started.
+start: the column where the recognition started.
-end: the item set that contains this item or nil. but an item always belongs to a item set.
+end: the column that contains this item or nil. but an item always belongs to a column.

 key : a composed key useful to know if this item already exists in a chart.